alifarah94/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

-What do you care about?
+What do you care about?:
 Health, income, Debt, entertenment

 What do you know about?